Biden administration seeks new path as end of Title 42 looms

 Additionally, the plan calls for continued access for Haitians, Venezuelans, Nicaraguans and Cubans to a parole program that allows for 30,000 citizens of those countries to apply for entry to the United States.

-Like the parole program, the processing centers will use the U.S. Customs and Border Patrol CBP One app to set appointments to determine eligibility.
+Like the parole program, the processing centers will use the U.S. Customs and Border Protection CBP One app to set appointments to determine eligibility.

 According to administration officials, the processing centers will also be able to place migrants in the Spanish and Canadian refugee and immigration systems, further expanding their reach.